By Innocent Anaba

 LAGOSâ€”A Federal High Court sitting in Lagos, yesterday ordered the remand of six top officials of Intercontinental Bank in the custody of the Economic and Financial Crimes Commission, EFCC, over their alleged involvement in money laundering scam totaling about N27 billion.
 Trial judge in the matter is Justice Tijani Abubakar.

-The accused persons are, Financial Controller of the bank, Akinwumi Solomon Fabunmi; Head of Domestic Operations, Toyin Odesile; Head of Foreign Exchange, Ayoola Ayinde; Head of Corporate Treasury, Oluwatoyin Oyelade; a director of Intercontinental Bank and General Manager of Tropics Securities Limited, Bayo Dada and the General Manager of Intercontinental Capital Market Limited, Ayodele Thomas will be in custody till 6 January, when their bail applications would be determined.
+The accused persons include, Financial Controller of the bank, Akinwumi Solomon Fabunmi; Head of Domestic Operations, Toyin Odesile; Head of Corporate Treasury, Oluwatoyin Oyelade; a director of Intercontinental Bank and General Manager of Tropics Securities Limited, Bayo Dada and the General Manager of Intercontinental Capital Market Limited, Ayodele Thomas and one other will be in custody till 6 January, when their bail applications would be determined.

 The accused persons, are believed to be associates of the former Managing Director of the bank, Erastus Akingbola, who is still at large, even though a 12-count charge had been filed against him by the EFCC.

 However, when the matter came up in court, EFCCâ€™s lawyer prayed the court for the name of one of the accused person, Raymond Obieri, who is also the Chairman of the board of directors of the bank should be struck out from the charge on health ground, a request the court granted.

 When the charge was read to them, they pleaded not guilty to all the count charge.